Telus, how may I (not) help you?

 To that end, I simply must know when new episodes of my favourite TV show are released, as I dislike not knowing why a show didn’t record.
 Overlapping shows, repeat episodes, breaking news, prolonged sports games, etc, it’s all happened before, and destined to happen again.

 I need an elegant Mac solution to this problem!
 I found it in a website called TVcountdown.com, which gleefully allows you choose your shows and export them to iCal.
-Better yet, you can subscribe to your customized calendar, and never worry about updating it again!
+Better yet, you can subscribe to geek culture, and never worry about updating it again!

 Here’s how you do it: